 Six additional modules cover skill-building related to dialectics (finding the middle path between extremes), cognitive modification, problem-solving, addictions, building a satisfying life, and social media.
 These are skills we all need to make our lives easier and more enjoyable.

 DBT participants are expected to learn and practise skills; this can be accomplished through a combination of weekly skills training, regular individual therapy, and the using of new skills in daily life.
 As they add to their skills and connect skills to other skills, clients gradually form chains of new behaviours that allow them to create more meaningful and satisfying lives—the guiding goal of DBT therapy.
 The key ingredient for successful DBT therapy is a commitment to engaging fully in the process.
 If you will work the skills, the skills will work!

-Term Two – January 4, 11, 18; February 1, 8, 15; March 1, 8, 15, 22
+Term One – October 4, 11, 18; November 1, 8, 15, 22; December 6, 13

-Term Three – April 5, 12, 19; May 3, 10, 17, 24; June 7, 14, 21
+Term Two – January 3, 10, 17, 24; February 7, 14, 21; March 6, 13

-Each year, Perspectives’ DBT group skills training will cover skills from nine of the ten modules.
+Each year, Perspectives’ DBT group skills training will cover skills from the ten modules.
 Continual or intermittent enrolment is possible.
 However, while it is not necessary to complete every term and module over the course of a year, it is preferable so that, over time, clients can build an extensive repository of life skills that will give them the best possible means of managing their counselling concerns.

 Important Note: This group is not for you if you are currently self-harming, or feeling suicidal and/or have a plan for ending your life; please talk with your individual counsellor immediately if either is true for you.